 - Queens, Cuckolds and Cures: Royal Infertility and Taking the Waters in Seventeenth-Century England, AAHM, April 2011

 - Dealing with Infertility In Sixteenth and Seventeenth Century England, Sarah Doyle Dissertation Series, Brown University April 2011

 - ‘I Doubt if I Should Prove with Child’: Anxieties about Fertility in Early Modern England, Medieval and Early Modern History Seminar, Brown University, March 2010

 - ‘Conceiving’ the Ideal Marriage: Guides to Conception and Ideals of Marriage in Seventeenth-Century England, NECBS, Oct.
 2009

 - Gendering the Queen: Gendered Identities in the Life of Henrietta-Maria of England, Graduate Symposium on Women’s and Gender History, UIUC, March 2009

-- Infertility in Early Modern England (Under contract with Palgrave MacMillan)
+Infertility in Early Modern England (Palgrave-Macmillan, 2017)

 "The Desire for Children in Early Modern England" [Hebrew], Zmanim, forthcoming.

 “Literate Laywomen, Male Medical Practitioners and the Treatment of Fertility Problems in Early Modern England”, Social History of Medicine, Vol 29, Issue 2, May 2016.

 “Introduction: Special Issue on Infertility in Medieval and Early Modern Medicine”, Social History of Medicine, with Catherine Rider, Vol 29, Issue 2, May 2016.